Many aspects of life are just starting to return to “normal,” but many things will be different about the way we run Maker Camp.

 - DHF cannot disclose the vaccination status of staff because this is considered medical information and protected under the Health Insurance Portability and Accountability Act (HIPAA).

-- We can assure parents DHF as a whole is taking as many safety precautions as possible to keep youth participants and staff safe during camps.
+- We can assure parents DHF as a whole is taking as many safety precautions as possible to keep youth participants and staff safe during programs.

-- All youth participants are encouraged to bring a mask with them to camp.
+- All youth participants are encouraged to bring a mask with them.
 Even better if they can bring a spare!

 - If they forget their mask or something happens to it during the day, DHF has a supply of surgical masks that can be worn for the remainder of the day.
 If youth want to bring their own water bottle and/or lunch, they are more than welcome to do so.
 DHF can provide both lunch and disposable cups upon request.

 - Our HVAC system is connected to the school and sometimes our air conditioning can run cold.
 Some youth find it helpful to bring a sweater/sweatshirt with them even if the outside weather is hot.

 What supplies will be available to my child?

 - DHF has extra PPE (masks, gloves) upon request.
 Youth are encouraged to bring their own when possible to maintain our supply.

 - All youth will get access to assigned laptops, electronics kits, and supplies for use during the program.
 All additional consumable materials (paint, markers, tape, etc.) will be managed by DHF to ensure that youth receive clean supplies and can sanitize those that have been handled to redistribute.